BradenPen7/Employee-Management-Database/README.md

-## This is an assignemnt for an Database Management course specifically focused on the use of SQL
+## This is an assignemnt for a Database Management course specifically focused on the use of SQL

 ## The assignment focuses on designing a relational table, inserting and maintaining employee records, and writing analytical SQL queries to extract meaningful insights from the data.